 $900 Sacramento Bankruptcy Attorney

-“If you have debt that you cannot repay bankruptcy may be the responsible solution.
+“If you have debt you cannot repay bankruptcy may be the responsible solution.
 Bankruptcy can eliminate debt, stop creditor harassment and help you regain financial stability.
 If you are reading this you probably have some questions about bankruptcy.
-If so, I encourage you to call Sacramento Law Group at (916) 596-1018 to schedule your free consultation.
+If so, I encourage you to call Sacramento Law Group at (916) 596-1018 for a free consultation.
 During the consultation you will learn more about bankruptcy and your debt relief options.”

 Bankruptcy attorney Adam Garcia offers a free consultation to all prospective clients.
 During the consultation you will learn more about your debt relief options.
 You will also learn whether there are any obstacles preventing you from filing for bankruptcy, and if so, how you can overcome those obstacles.
 To begin your path to debt relief schedule a free consultation with Sacramento Law Group by calling us at (916) 596-1018.